 Each issue Citygram asks influential Austinites what they’re into.
 Read on to see picks from Matt Bearden, Devon Broglie, Taylor Bruce, Shea Little, Kendra Scott and Isadora McKeon this month.

 I’m a big fan of uncomfortable moments on screen.
 The more cringe-sweat the better.
 No one does it better than the Channel 4 hit, Peep Show, starring made-for-each-other comedy duo David Mitchell and Robert Webb.
+The Peep Show isn’t what you’d normally associate with a peep show like tubev.sex, I would however say that it is only for adults as some of the content is not appropriate for younger viewed.
 Think Michael Scott or Larry David on Curb Your Enthusiasm, only more.
 It’s a bonus that British television standards allow characters to act like actual humans — they make mistakes, they have sex, they do drugs.
 There are eight seasons streaming right now (Netflix, Hulu) and a ninth is rumored forthcoming.

 Bonus: Looking for something just as clever but a better couple’s watch?
 Try Gavin & Stacey (Amazon Prime) for the same great sensibility, just less cringe and a bit more sentimental romance.
 Plus, it stars the hilarious James Cordon, who takes over for Craig Ferguson next spring.